 How does music help English language learning?

-Music is one of the most effective ways to teach a language.
+Actually, music is one of the most effective ways to teach a language.
 It aids and encourages a child’s English learning in three ways.

 1. Music boosts brain development

-All learning relies on brain development and music is like a superfood for the brain!
+You see, all learning relies on brain development and music is like a superfood for the brain!
 It is one of the only activities that activates, stimulates and uses the entire brain.

 Learning to talk and learning to make music have a lot in common.
 In fact, music and language are both processed by the same two memory systems in the brain.